-Building and operating transparent management systems to further enhance Groupwide corporate governance

-We are working to enhance corporate governance throughout the Toyoda Gosei Group so that we can continue to be a trusted company.
+Building and operating transparent management systems to further enhance Groupwide corporate governance we can continue to be a trusted company.
 To create a fair and transparent corporate governance system, while we ensure its effectiveness through management supervision and audits by outside directors and outside Audit & Supervisory Board members, we improve the appropriateness and efficiency of our operations by developing and operating an internal control system.
 Furthermore, we are also promoting legal compliance, corporate ethics, and risk management activities.